SS Cayuga: Service history

 Commissioned by Buffalo's Lehigh Valley Transit Company whose fleet was managed by John Gordon and later W.P.
 Henry, Cayuga was launched on April 2, 1889 as yard number 24, and made her maiden voyage in May that same year.
 Although her home port was Buffalo, she was initially enrolled in Cleveland on May 31, 1889.
 She was re-enrolled in Buffalo on June 3, 1889.
 She carried package freight on her regular route between Buffalo and Chicago and made stops in Milwaukee, Wisconsin, and Gladstone, Michigan.

 Throughout her career, Cayuga was involved in several accidents.
-The first serious incident occurred on April 9, 1890.
+The first occurred on April 9, 1890.
 She was unladen and left Buffalo harbor at around 4:00 p.m. towed by the tug S.W.
 Gee.
 Upon clearing the breakwater in a full gale, Cayuga became unmanageable.
 She drifted onto a shoal, broke free and onto the rocks at the foot of Georgia Street.
 Due to the storm, the life saving crew could not shoot a breeches buoy to Cayuga until the weather had abated and her stern was firmly aground.
 Cayuga was freed at around 9:00 a.m. by six tugs.
 Several of her keel plates were damaged; all of her propeller blades broke off; and she lost her rudder shoe.

 In November 1891, Cayuga collided with the wooden package freighter Delaware off Cheboygan, Michigan.